Modern slavery is a gendered issue

 What can governments do to fight modern slavery affecting women and girls?

 Although most governments have pledged to end all forms of discrimination against women by ratifying the Convention on the Elimination of all Forms of Discrimination Against Women, more action is needed to criminalise all forms of modern slavery especially those affecting women and girls.
-Our research has found that only 52 countries have criminalised forced marriage, 30 have ratified the ILO Domestic Worker Convention, and only 12 countries have set the minimum legal age of marriage at 18.
 Governments must reform and overturn laws and policies that strip women of their rights and agency or exacerbate their vulnerability to sexual violence and exploitation.

 What can businesses do to fight modern slavery affecting women and girls?